IdiotUser/dnd-digital-garden/src/site/notes/Valor-of-Rain/Aos Funereal Rites.md

 ---
-{"dg-publish":true,"icon":"FasNoteSticky","permalink":"/valor-of-rain/aos-funereal-rites/","dgPassFrontmatter":true,"created":"2025-07-23T17:18:17.179+09:30","updated":"2025-07-26T00:12:20.627+09:30"}
+dg-publish: true
+icon: FasNoteSticky
+type: info
+campaign: Valor of Rain
 ---
 # Last Rites
 ## Preservation of skin

-In generations past, tattoos were not an uncommon occurrence among the [[Valor-of-Rain/Aos\|Aos]], being viewed, if only from a historian, as a pragmatic media on which to write one’s history.
+In generations past, tattoos were not an uncommon occurrence among the [[Aos]], being viewed, if only from a historian, as a pragmatic media on which to write one’s history.
 For a culture set on the preservation of such history, it seemed prudent to preserve a person’s painted pelt.

 Occasionally, forward thinking Aosi arrange their ink into regular shapes, going so far as to include dotted lines over which to cut, so that their skin might be bound between covers for easy of use.